( Disponible en anglais seulement )

 - The Sunrise B application is made through a domain name registrar and the cost varies per registrar.
-A list of accredited registrars is available here.
+A list of accredited registrars is available on the ICM registry.
 There will be a register of blocked or “reserved” domain names for which publicly available registry information will state the registry and not any particular Sunrise B applicant.

 There is also a Sunrise period for trade-mark and domain name owners that wish to apply for .XXX domain names.
 That period also expires on October 28, 2011.
 The “Sunrise A” procedure is aimed at applicants from the adult entertainment community (the “Sponsored Community”).
 If both a Sunrise A and Sunrise B applicant apply for the same domain name, priority will be given to the Sunrise A applicant to register the domain name with no refund of fees paid.